 Nearly all entry-level mechanical engineering jobs require a bachelor's degree in mechanical engineering.
-Engineers typically enter the occupation with a bachelor's degree in mathematics or an engineering specialty, but some basic research positions may require a graduate degree.
+Some basic research positions may require a graduate degree.
 Most engineering programs involve a concentration of study in an engineering specialty, along with courses in both mathematics and the physical and life sciences.
 Engineers offering their services directly to the public must be licensed.
 Continuing education to keep current with rapidly changing technology is important for engineers.
-The programs typically last 4 years, but many students take between 4 and 5 years to earn a degree.
+Engineering programs typically last four to five years.
 A mechanical engineering degree program may emphasize internships and co-ops to prepare students for work in industry.
 Theory is often another main focus, in order to prepare students for graduate-level work.